-The Galaxy Zephyr’s Uzumaki Armor turned purple as Commander Lucille reclaimed the Hurricane’s thumb and other scraps for the sake of all life in the universe.
-The Galaxy Zephyr’s super-stellar weapon is the Wheel of life and death which spins to regenerate the principle components of Earth’s lost population.
+The year is 2420.
+The Galaxy Zephyr’s Uzumaki Armor turned purple as Commander Lucille reclaimed the Hurricane’s thumb, and other scraps, for the sake of all life in the universe.
+The Galaxy Zephyr’s super-stellar weapon is the Wheel of life and death which spins to regenerate the principal components of Earth’s lost population.

-When the Hurricane enclosed them in a bubble, Lucille told Professor Akayama she would pull the Wheel’s Chain and collect a batch of worms.
+When the Hurricane enclosed the Galaxy Zephyr in a bubble, Lucille told Professor Akayama to prepare a batch of worms.
 Can this new Zephyr help her crew of ten thousand survive their escape to continue the fight?

 “Our new Zephyr is incoming,” announced Akayama.
 “Get ready to pull the Chain!”
-She branched her noodly tail and plugged the free end into ZAP’s control-panel.
-Through it she shared the image of her Uzumaki Planet inside the Wheel, a desert of rust-red dunes where worms fell from the mustard-yellow sky.
-Nakayama, her bird-like counterpart, sailed on a column of steam toward the new Zephyr, which drifted with a hundred golden wings.
+Her tail branched another end which frayed into synaptic-cable.
+Just like Akayama’s tail connected her consciousness to the bird-like Nakayama, her tail now also transmitted her thoughts to all the Galaxy Zephyr’s parts.
+She shared the image of her Uzumaki Planet inside the Wheel, a desert of rust-red dunes where worms fell from the mustard-yellow sky.
+Nakayama flew on a column of steam toward the new Zephyr, which drifted with a hundred golden wings.
 “The main-cast of our slice-of-life is a classic group of twenty-somethings near the turn of the millennium.”

 Lucille noticed her own confusion reflected in the faces of Charlie, Dakshi, Eisu, and Fumiko.
 She pinged her crew of ten thousand on a touchscreen, and their consensus was an emoji of bewilderment.
 “What are we looking at here, Professor Bird-Thing?
+A ball of wings in a desert?
 You said you were collecting worms.
-Not that I’m not glad to see something feathery like you.”
+Not that I’m not glad to see something feathery like you, of course.”

 “Sentient beings share most of their worms, just like biological organisms share most of their genes,” said Akayama.
-“The first human’s-worth of worms naturally accounts for a majority of the worms in total.
-The ongoing simulated mortals won’t notice, but most of their worms are being collected all at once!”
+“The first human’s-worth of worms naturally accounts for a majority of the worms in total.”
 Nakayama’s blue tentacles ensnared the golden Zephyr and slung it through the sky toward the red mountain.
 The mountain’s summit crumbled into a caldera, caught the Zephyr, and dragged it into the deep.
-“That’s why I picked this primary vessel who can quickly understand and accept their new role.
+“That’s why I picked this primary vessel who will quickly accept their new role.
 Pull the Chain and they’ll be integrated into the Galaxy Zephyr!”

 “Many more minds, depending on how you count them.
 Worms are molded by interactions over countless generations, so innumerable minds are reflected in this Zephyr—I estimate 77% of the variation in Earth’s life can be expressed as linear-combinations of this Zephyr’s components.
 In that sense, the Galaxy Zephyr now has a crew of billions.”